Ashok0/EnderalVR/README.md

 [**Smaller HUD for VR Larger Text Patch**]: An override patch for [Smaller HUD for VR](https://www.nexusmods.com/skyrimspecialedition/mods/30726?tab=files) to increase text size while retaining the smaller HUD elements from the original mod.
 Overrides "Smaller HUD for VR" with vanilla skyvr_hmd_info.nif to increase text size.
 Rescales Health, Magica, Stamina, and Quest Update Base Instance sprites in vr_hmd_info.swf to shrink HUD elements from vanilla Skyrim back to the smaller sizes used in the original "Smaller HUD for VR" mod.
 Shifts Quest Update Base Instance sprite on X-axis to prevent menu clipping.
 Patch created with JPEXS Free Flash Decompiler.
 - Place after other Skyrim SE UI mods.

-[**Nemesis Unlimited Behavior Engine v0.84-beta**](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases): An animation framework that enables behavior mods like CGO, SkySA, Ultimate Combat and most FNIS dependent mods to work together.
+[**Nemesis Unlimited Behavior Engine v0.84-beta**](https://www.nexusmods.com/skyrimspecialedition/mods/60033?tab=files): An animation framework that enables behavior mods like CGO, SkySA, Ultimate Combat and most FNIS dependent mods to work together.

-[**Spell Perk Item Distributor VR v4.4**](https://www.nexusmods.com/skyrimspecialedition/mods/36869?tab=files): An SKSE plugin that can be used to add spells/leveled spells/perks/items/leveled items/shouts/packages/outfits to every NPC in the game, using config files.
+[**Spell Perk Item Distributor VR v5.1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/59121?tab=files): SKSEVR plugin that can be used to add spells/perks/items/shouts/packages/outfits/keywords/factions to every NPC in the game, using config files.
+This is the VR version built from po3's source.

 [**Ultimate Combat and Creatures Behaviour compatibility for Nemesis v1.12**](https://www.nexusmods.com/skyrimspecialedition/mods/45966?tab=files): This is just a VERY HACKY compatibility patch thing for creature behaviour edits, Nemesis and Ultimate combat, as more and more mods are coming out effecting creature's behaviours it just makes sense to have something like this instead of it being inside multiple mods.

-[**Flinching for VR Magic can trigger flinching v1.361**](https://www.nexusmods.com/skyrimspecialedition/mods/42550?tab=files): A little mod that allows the player and NPCs to flinch when hit.
 - Requires patching with Nemesis.

+[**Flinching for VR v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/42550?tab=files): A little mod that allows the player and NPCs to flinch when hit.
+This version uses the OnHitFramework for hit detection.

 [**VRIK V0.8.1.
 In-Dev Build 28**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=files): VRIK will display the player character's body in SkyrimVR and animate it to match your movements.
 Weapons can be kept, drawn, and sheathed in up to 14 visible holsters on your body.
 An input gesture system allows users to bind actions to gestures on each hand, reducing the need to open menus.
 An MCM menu allows full configuration of everything.
 - Make the following changes to these VRIK INI files to pre-configure MCM settings with proper behavior for bows: